Frequently Asked Questions

 Will you accept a GED?

 Yes, however the GED is only an equivalency document for the Ontario Secondary School Diploma.
-Applicants must have proof of successful completion of the three required English, Math, and Physics credits before they are able to complete an application.
+Applicants must have proof of successful completion of the required English, Math, and Physics credits before they are able to complete an application.

 I am currently in my last year of High School, I have not graduated yet.
 Would I still be eligible to apply?

 Yes.
-When the Intake process begins you would apply as described on this website with the required documentation, and bring in your current High School transcript, latest Interim Reports and show us that you will be graduating this year.
+When the Intake process begins you would apply as described on this website with the required documentation, and bring your current High School transcript, latest Interim Reports and show us that you will be graduating this year.
 The Guidance Department should be able to provide you with a Credit Counselling Summary.

 I applied at the last Intake and was not accepted, is my file still on record for the next Intake?